YashKSahu/vrx/README.md

 ```
 ![](images/lawn.jpeg)

-- currently stuck on this error due to low cpu power
+- currently stuck at rotate recovery.
 ```bash
 Map update loop missed its desired rate of 4.0000Hz... the loop actually took 1.4040 seconds.
 Aborting because a valid plan could not be found.
 Even after executing all recovery behaviors